 An award, employment contract, enterprise agreement or other registered agreement can set out longer minimum notice periods (for example, 1 month instead of 1 week).

-If you’re covered by a registered agreement, check the terms of your agreement for information.
-To find a registered agreement, go to the Fair Work Commission website .
+If you’re covered by an enterprise agreement, check the terms of your agreement for information.
+To find an enterprise agreement, go to the Fair Work Commission website .